Garyson1204/CAMotion/README.md

 and similarly for the other metrics.
 If you have any questions, please do not hesitate to contact us.

-If you use our provided image-level dataset, you can use [eval_image.py](./eval_image.py) to evaluate.
+If you use the provided image-level dataset, you can use [eval_image.py](./eval_image.py) for evaluation.

 ## Citation